albertattard/unique-code-serverless/spring_cloud_function-native_image-java11/README.md

 1. Cleanup resources from AWS

-   When done, it is a good idea to delete any resources from AWS that are not required anymore.
+   When done, it is a good idea to delete any resources from AWS that are not required any more.

    ```console
    $ terraform destroy